Dolfun/pathtracer/README.md

 # Pathtracer

-A pathtracer created using C++ and Vulkan.
+A pathtracer made using C++ and Vulkan.

 ## Features